Weak Approximation for Isotrivial Families: Appendix: A conceptual proof of Theorem

-is smooth at $[f]$, where $0$ means the $0$ section $\SP\whtOO_{0,C}\rightarrow 0\times\SP\whtOO_{0,C}$ and similarly for $\infty$.
+is smooth at $[f]$.
 Notice that both spaces have a natural $G$ action such that this map is equivariant and $[f]$ is a fixed point of the action.
-So by Corollary~\ref{sm-equiv-lifting}, there is an equivariant section
+So by Corollary \ref{sm-equiv-lifting}, there is a $G$-equivariant section

-i.e., we have a $G$-equivariant map:
+i.e., we have a $G$-equivariant map

 such that